 Hi!
-My full name is Victoria Monet Aguas, but in the writing world, I go by Victoria Monet (my first and middle name)...because honestly, it sounds more artsy, and in a deeper sense, I feel like it best captures me as an artist.
+My full name is Victoria Monet Aguas, but in the writing world, I go by Victoria Monet (my first and middle name)...because I feel like it best captures me as an artist and creative.

 Most of my time is spent chasing my toddler around and making sure he doesn't hurt himself.
 I am also (somehow?) simultaneously at seminary studying to be a Master in Christian Education and a Master in Media Arts and Worship.
 Those are fancy ways to say, I study bible, theology,